A20-Mini

 Transmitter Frequency

-Displays the RF frequency on which the A20-Mini is transmitting.
+Displays the RF frequency on which the A20 transmitter is transmitting.
 The RF frequency can be changed in the Transmitter View menu.

 Reordering the Transmitter List

-Reorder Transmitter List by pressing and holding an A20-Mini, then dragging it into the desired position.
+Reorder Transmitter List by pressing and holding an A20 transmitter, then dragging it into the desired position.
 Groups cannot be reordered.
-Groups can be removed from Transmitter List in the Group Setup menu.
+Groups can be removed from the Transmitter List in the Group Setup menu.

-The Transmitter View displays further details of the active A20-Mini and provides control of functions and menus of the selected transmitter.
+The Transmitter View displays detailed information, controls, and menus for the selected A20 transmitter.

-The active A20-Mini in the Transmitter View is indicated by the highlighted entry of the Transmitter List.
+The active A20-TX in the Transmitter View is indicated by the highlighted entry of the Transmitter List.
 Touch any transmitter in the Transmitter List to make it the active transmitter.

 Quick List (Phone Only)

-The Quick List is a horizontally scrollable list of all enabled transmitters displayed only with the A20-Mini Status indicator and transmitter names.
+The Quick List is a horizontally scrollable list of all enabled A20 transmitters along with their Status indicator and transmitter name.
 Touch a transmitter in the Quick List to make it the active transmitter in the Transmitter View.
 Touch the back button to exit back to the Transmitter List.

 Transmitter Status Window